carllosnc/vw/docs/vw_text.md

 ## Markup Syntax

 The markup syntax is a combination of HTML tags and special characters.
 The tags are enclosed in angle brackets (`<` and `>`) and can be used to apply different styles to the text.
-Before marking a word or phrase, you need to enclose it in square brackes `[]` and add the appropriate tag.
+Before marking a word or phrase, you need to enclose it in square brakes `[]` and add the appropriate tag.

 **Example:**